Constrained Nonnegative Matrix Factorization for Blind Hyperspectral Unmixing incorporating Endmember Independence: Experiments and Discussions

 \subsection{Experiments on real data}

-We compare the unmixing performance of KbSNMF with the other competing methods in terms of SAD and RMSE for the Samson and Urban datasets, and in terms of SAD only for the Cuprite dataset.
+We compare the unmixing performance of KbSNMF with the other competing methods in terms of SAD and RMSE for the Samson and Urban datasets.
+But for the Cuprite dataset, only the SAD values are tabulated.